abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 {: .definition}

-> Logic studies the *rules* by which knowing one thing leads you to conclude (or *prove*) that some other thing is also true, regardless of the things' domain (e.g. scientific discipline) and by only referring to their form ("formally").
+> Logic studies the *rules* by which knowing one thing leads you to conclude (or *prove*) that some other thing is also true, regardless of the things' domain (e.g. scientific discipline) and by only referring to the form of the proof ( i.e. "formally").
+>
-> On top of that, logic tries to organize those rules in *logical systems* (or *formal systems* as they are also called).
+> On top of that, logic tries to organize those rules and arguments in *logical systems* (or *formal systems* as they are also called).

 Seeing this description, we might think that the subject of logic is quite similar to the subject of set theory and category theory --- instead of the word "formal" we used another similar word, namely "abstract", and instead of "logical system" we said "theory".
 This observation would be quite correct --- today most people agree that every mathematical theory is actually logic plus some additional definitions added to it.
 For example, part of the reason why *set theory* is so popular as a theory for the foundations of mathematics is that it can be defined by adding just one single primitive to the standard axioms of logic which we will see shortly --- the binary relation that indicates *set membership*.
 Category theory is close to logic too, but in a quite different way, which we will understand later.
 So, let's begin.